YSZhuoyang/service-mesh-primer/README.md

 Bootstrapping a tiny API gateway using envoy which supports:

 - Transcoding HTTP+JSON into gRPC+Protobuf
-- Streaming data to clients
+- Server push, streaming data to clients
 - Handling Http/1.1, Http/2 and gRPC

                    gateway           sidecar proxy  service1